 All of the images and written content on this site are protected by copyright.
 On many occasions people have taken and used my photos without my authorisation.
 Either they don't realise it is illegal, or they don't think I will find out.

 It is a criminal offence to steal content from the Internet.
 If you would like to use one or more of my images please contact me.

 Before I moved to Thailand, and for many years after I moved to Thailand in 2003, I never had any interest in Vietnam.
 This was possibly because Vietnam is a communist country and my preconceived ideas of a communist country told me that it wouldn't be very interesting or attractive.
 How wrong I was.

-Probably some time in 2015 I started to see articles about Hoi An and because of my fondness for photography it looked exactly the kind of place I would enjoy visiting.
+Probably some time in 2015 I started to see articles about Hoi An Ancient Town and because of my fondness for photography it looked exactly the kind of place I would enjoy visiting.

 Woman cycling, Hoi An, Vietnam

 I try to take my family for a break once or twice a year and usually we stay at a beach resort in Thailand that is within driving distance.
 This was due to happen again late in 2017, but I really didn't want to go to somewhere such as Trang, Krabi or Nakhon Sri Thammarat again.

 These places are attractive and draw in many foreign tourists, but I have been many times.
 As I live in Thailand I had no interest in eating the same kind of food and dealing with the same kind of people that I deal with every day.
 I needed a change.